-- a classified board; - a two-thirds vote requirement for removing a director; - a requirement that the number of directors be fixed only by vote of the directors; - a requirement that a vacancy on the board be filled only by the remaining directors and for the remainder of the full term of the class of directors in which the vacancy occurred; and - a majority requirement for the calling of a special meeting of stockholders.
+- a classified board; - a two-thirds vote requirement for removing a director; - a requirement that the number of directors be fixed only by vote of the directors; - a requirement that a vacancy on the board be filled only by the remaining directors and for the remainder of the full term of the class of directors in which the vacancy occurred; and - a majority requirement for the calling of a stockholder-requested special meeting of stockholders.

 We have elected, pursuant to Subtitle 8, to provide that vacancies on our board of directors may be filled only by the remaining directors and for the remainder of the full term of the directorship in which the vacancy occurred.
-Through provisions in our charter and bylaws unrelated to Subtitle 8, we already vest in our board of directors the exclusive power to fix the number of directorships.
+Through provisions in our charter and bylaws unrelated to Subtitle 8, we already vest in our board of directors the exclusive power to fix the number of directorships, provided that the number is not fewer than three.
 We have not elected to be subject to any of the other provisions of Subtitle 8.